DonaldET3/DDRBC_U/README.md

 d: decryption mode <br />
 r: number of rounds to encrypt file data <br />
 x: password and nonce input are interpreted as hexadecimal <br />
+b: number of words per block <br />

-The number of rounds does not need to be provided when decrypting a file.
+The number of rounds and words per block do not need to be provided when decrypting a file.

 You should enter information you can't remember to be used as the nonce.
 Pressing random keys on your keyboard should work fine. :)